"My goal is to dissolve the veil between source and destination, so my audience feels the music the way I do and I feel the music the way they do".

-As time went on, he decided between music or pursuing a career as a professional pilot.
+As time went on, Jonn realized he needed to decide between music or pursuing a career as a professional pilot.
 Choosing the former, Serrie began his musical direction in the 1970s demonstrating synthesizer technology for Electronic Music Laboratories, a Connecticut based manufacturing and research facility.

 Jonn is an FAA licensed pilot with advanced instrument and commercial ratings and flew for the U.S. Air Force Auxiliary as a search and rescue pilot in the Deep Water Horizon BP oil spill.

 I was honored to be one of the three pilots from Georgia chosen to participate in missions during Deep Water Horizon.

 Major Jonn Serrie Lt.
 Andy Tate Colonel Bryan Starr

 Pilots who flew the missions received the Disaster Relief Presidential award with Valor.